Recreational Trailer Safety – Know Before You Tow

 Tires

-tires can pose a risk of sudden failure, even though it may appear serviceable.
+Measuring tire inflation pressure and tread depth and inspecting for unusual wear are among the easiest checks to include in any trailer’s seasonal maintenance routine.
+However, it is important to keep in mind that aging tires can pose a risk of sudden failure, even though they may appear serviceable.
 The U.S. Tire Manufacturers Association (USTMA) cautions that tires subject to very low usage, as is often the case with watercraft trailers, are at greater risk of “aging out” before “wearing out.”

 According to the USTMA, determining how old is “too old” should be left to the recommendation of a tire’s manufacturer.
 Therefore, it is important to check each tire’s date of manufacture and consult the manufacturer’s recommendations when inspecting the trailer.
-A tire’s date of manufacture is included in the DOT Tire Identification Number molded into its sidewall and is usually found in the final grouping of alpha-numeric coding.
+A tire’s date of manufacture is included in the Department of Transportation Tire Identification Number molded into its sidewall and is usually found in the final grouping of alpha-numeric coding.
 This number identifies the week and year during which the tire was made.
 For example, the date code “2821” in Figure 1 below indicates that the tire was manufactured during the 28th week of 2021.

 Figure 1